benjamin-heasly/geffenlab-ephys-pipeline/cortex-user-setup.md

 ## Conda environment

 With conda installed we can create our own conda environment for running Nextflow pipelines.
 The environment is defined here in this repo in [geffen-pipelines.yml](./geffen-pipelines.yml).
+It's the same one we used locally, above, for WSL.
 To create and activate the environment on cortex:

 ```
 cd ~/nextflow